-- be standards-based and provide evidence of the level of achievement with respect to learning outcomes, graduate attributes and criteria as outlined in the Australian Qualifications Framework (AQF); - 2. be a transparent process carried out with honesty, integrity, and confidentiality; - 3. be integral to pedagogically informed learning and teaching; - 4. comprise a variety of tasks which are reasonably achievable by students; and must be fair, inclusive and equitable with due recognition of reasonable achievement; - 5. be marked by appropriately qualified and competent assessors, with grades applied consistently in accordance with the Grading Criteria and explained to students through the provision of a rubric for each task as contained in the unit outlines; - 6. encourage and reinforce learning through the provision of meaningful and timely feedback; - 7. assess graduate attributes which are scaffolded in the course and unit learning outcomes; - 8. have new tests/exams set for each trimester there is no roll-over of examination papers (i.e., a student will not be assessed by a highly similar test/exam or by an exact same exam (with or without figures just being altered); and
+- be standards-based and provide evidence of the level of achievement with respect to learning outcomes, graduate attributes and criteria as outlined in the Australian Qualifications Framework (AQF); - 2. must be a transparent process carried out with honesty, integrity and confidentiality; - 3. be integral to pedagogically-informed learning and teaching; - 4. comprise a variety of tasks which are reasonably achievable by students; and must be fair, inclusive and equitable with due recognition of reasonable achievement; - be marked by appropriately qualified and competent assessors, with grades applied consistently in accord with the Grading Criteria and explained to students through the provision of a rubric for each task; - 6. encourage and reinforce learning through the provision of meaningful and timely feedback; - 7. assess graduate attributes which are scaffolded in the course and unit learning outcomes; - 8. should all be pre and post moderated by a second appropriated qualified academic in the field;

-9. have clearly communicated requirements so that students know what is expected to complete the assessment tasks to the required standard.
+- 9. new tests/exams are set for each trimester there is no roll-over of examination papers (i.e. student will not be assessed by a very similar test/exam or by an exact same exam (with or without figures just being altered); and - 10. have requirements that are clearly communicated so that students know what is expected in order to complete the assessment tasks to the required standard.